HarvardPL/formulog/examples/tutorial.md

 Two things to note:

 - Identifiers that begin with an underscore are anonymous variables.
 Formulog will reject rules where a non-anonymous variable only appears once (a common bug).
-- The infix constructor `::` is the cons of a value and a list; in this case, we use it to extend the environment with a new binding (represented as a tuple).
+- As in ML variants, the infix constructor `::` is the cons of a value and a list; in this case, we use it to extend the environment with a new binding (represented as a tuple).

-Once we get to WF-Base, we notice that we're missing something: the premise requires the well-sortedness of a predicate, a judgment that is not defined in the paper.
-The authors say that this amounts to standard type checking (with refinements ignored).
+Once we get to WF-Base, we notice that we're missing something: the premise requires the well-sortedness of a predicate, a judgment that is not defined by JV, although the authors say that this amounts to standard type checking (with refinements ignored).
 We'll have to declare a relation for this and encode the rules:

 ```